Strategies for Reducing Adolescent Alcohol Use

 - Show that adults can enjoy themselves without alcohol.

-- Always offer nonalcoholic drinks when you entertain.
+- Always offer nonalcoholic drink options when you entertain.

 - Don’t glorify people who drink to excess.